 As the surface temperature decreases due to secondary boiling effects, it might be expected that the submicron nucleation cavities will deactivate due to unfavorable temperatures.
 However, this is not the case.

 Once the secondary boiling effects begin, these additional nucleation sites remain active at the lower wall superheat temperatures.
 This is validated by the hysteresis curves shown in Figure 1.
-If these additional nucleation sites are easily deactivated at the cooler superheat temperatures, then this significant hysteresis would not be seen and the decreasing heat flux curve would follow the increasing curve.
+If these additional nucleation sites easily deactivated at the cooler superheat temperatures, then this significant hysteresis would not be seen and the decreasing heat flux curve would follow the increasing curve.

 Secondary boiling effects refer to a unique shift ("hook back") in the boiling curve near the critical heat flux which corresponds to an increased heat transfer coefficient.
-Through an experimental study, it has been determined that secondary boiling effects are due to a combination of temperature drop and nucleation length scales resulting in a changing boiling dynamics.
+Through experimental study, it has been determined that secondary boiling effects are due to a combination of temperature drop and nucleation length scales resulting in a changing boiling dynamics.
 The temperature drop is dependent on the microstructure thermal conductivity and microstructure height.
 Nucleation starts at the bottom of the microstructure valleys and extends to the microstructure peaks as the heat flux increases.
 This creates a nonlinear increase in the heat transfer coefficient which results in the characteristic "hook back" in the boiling curve.
+Secondary boiling effects can be potentially also seen on structures with small cross-sectional areas (i.e., nanotube) effectively increasing the thermal resistance along the structure.
 Secondary boiling effects result in a boiling hysteresis which further validates its existence.
-Because of the significant impact that secondary boiling effects can have in many heat transfer applications, we suggest that additional studies can be conducted by the heat transfer community to further shed light into this important phenomenon.
+Because of the significant impact that secondary boiling effects can have in many heat transfer applications, we suggest that additional studies be conducted by the heat transfer community to further shed light into this important phenomenon.